Lucero (band): Collaborations and other projects

 The first solo release from frontman Ben Nichols, The Last Pale Light in the West, was released in January 2009 on Lucero's label Liberty & Lament.
 On November 17, 2013, the title song was featured in the episode "Live Bait" of the AMC series The Walking Dead.
 The seven-song record was inspired by Cormac McCarthy's book Blood Meridian and recorded with Rick Steff on piano and accordion and Todd Beane on pedal steel.

+Nichols released his second solo record, In the Heart of the Mountain, on July 25 2025.
+The album features Cory Branan on electric guitar, Todd Beene on pedal steel, and Morgan Eve Swain on violin.

 In May 2009, Nichols co-starred in MTV's $5 Cover, a Craig Brewer-produced, quasi-fictionalized series about the Memphis music scene.
 A performance of Lucero's song "San Francisco" at the Young Avenue Deli in Memphis was featured in the trailer for the series.

 Ben Nichols's previous band was Red 40 in which he played alongside Colin Brooks and Steve Kooms.

 Drummer Roy Berry is half of experimental duo Overjoid and was a member of the Memphis-based band The Simple Ones before joining Lucero.

 John Stubblefield has recorded with Jello 1-2-3, North Mississippi Allstars, Jim Dickinson and BigAssTruck (Sack Lunch EP), among others.
 He co-produced Hill Country Revue's 2010 album Zebra Ranch.

 Rick Steff has recorded with Cat Power, Hank Williams Jr., and Dexy's Midnight Runners, among others.

 Todd Beene is also currently a member of the Tennessee band Glossary and Chuck Ragan's band.